finsig/swift-language-poc/README.md

 This proof of concept is based on the <a href="https://docs.swift.org/swift-book/documentation/the-swift-programming-language/aboutthelanguagereference">Swift Language Reference</a> and produces a source accurate String-based representation of the language.
 If needed, the output can be fed into SwiftSyntax for the purpose of more comprehensive parsing, inspecting, generating, and transforming of Swift source code.

-**Disclaimer** This is proof of concept code used to think about high level solution design.
+:warning: This is proof of concept code used to think about high level solution design.
 It may contain incomplete thoughts.
 The code should not be used as is.